YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ![GRU cell](https://rawgit.com/YerevaNN/yerevann.github.io/master/public/2017-08-22/GRUcell.svg "GRU cell")

+White rectangles represent operations on tensors (dot product, sum, etc.).
+Yellow rectangles are activations (tanh, softmax or sigmoid).
+Orange circles are the weights of the network.
 Compare this to the formula of GRU cell (taken from [Olah's famous blogpost](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)):

 ![GRU formula](https://rawgit.com/YerevaNN/yerevann.github.io/master/public/2017-08-22/GRUformula.png "GRU formula")

-White rectangles represent operations on tensors (dot product, sum, etc.).
-Yellow rectangles are activations (tanh, softmax or sigmoid).
-Red circles are the weights of the network.

 Some parts of R-Net architecture require to use tensors that are neither part of a GRU state nor part of an input at time `t`.
 These are "global" variables that are used in all timesteps.
 Following [Theano's terminology](http://deeplearning.net/software/theano/library/scan.html), we call these global variables _non-sequences_.